axelvaldez/radical-companies/_posts/New Posts/2022-09-11-disassembling-investments.markdown

 ---

 <div style="display:none;">
- <p>This, too, shall pass, but for now, you need <em>capital</em>.
+ <p>You need <em>capital</em>.
 How else are you going to get your business started?
 How are you going to hire the people who are going to build your software?</p>
 </div>

 <h1>&nbsp;</h1>